ArfatulAsif/Competitive-programming/Dynamic Programming Road Map/README.md

 # Dynamic Programming Road Map
-while I was surfing all over the internet on how to learn Dynamic Programming , I was quite confused .
+While I was surfing all over the internet on how to learn Dynamic Programming , I was quite confused .
 Eventually I did learn how dynamic programming works .
 ```c
 Yes I am gonna use the line "how dynamic programming works"
 You can never stop learning different dp technique as it is the hardest topic of all CP techniques